UK-Digital-Heart-Project/4Dsurvival/README.md

 ```
 will list all the folders in the working directory of the Docker image (/4DSurv).
 You should see the 3 main folders `code`, `data` and `demo`, which contain the same files as the corresponding folders with the same name in this github repository.

-Below we will demonstrate how to perform (within the Docker image) the following analyses:
-- [x] Train deep learning network
-- [x] Train and validate conventional parameter model

-### 4D*survival* GPU Docker image
-To be able to utilise GPU in docker container, download the GPU docker image:
+To be able to utilise GPU in docker container, run the GPU docker image

-    docker pull lisurui6/4dsurvival-gpu:1.0

-Run the GPU docker image

     nvidia-docker run -ti lisurui6/4dsurvival:1.0